 But what they actually hate is that you’re brave enough to try something new – and they’re not.

-It takes guts to start a blog, especially when you have a spouse who is skeptical, friends who don't understand, and haters rooting for you to fail.
+It takes guts to start a blog, especially when you have a skeptical spouse, friends who don’t understand, and haters rooting for you to fail.

 Let’s use this, all of this, as motivation and fuel for your success.